craftcms/docs/docs/4.x/installation.md

 ### Deployment

 There is no one-size-fits-all deployment strategy for a Craft project, but we’ve collected our most salient advice in the [Deployment Best Practices](kb:deployment-best-practices) Knowledge Base article.

+Regardless of your target infrastructure, it’s important to define a workflow for yourself and your collaborators.
+That process begins

 ### Troubleshooting